Social Media Localization: The Thorough Guide

 But merely having a social media presence is no longer enough if you want to target audiences in different countries.
 Messages that you’re putting out in English may simply fail to resonate with your target audience in different parts of the world.

-To ensure your social media marketing campaigns are successful, you need to speak the language of your prospects and consumers.
+Therefore to ensure your social media marketing campaigns are successful, you need to speak the language of your prospects and consumers.

 In other words, you should focus on social media localization.